 5. Manage debt wisely

-- Always pay more than the minimum: If you pay only the minimum amount, it will take years to pay off your balances, and you will likely end up paying more in interest than you originally spent.
-If you can afford it, pay your balances in full every month.
+- Pay more than the minimum on credit cards: If you pay only the minimum amount, it will take years to pay off your balances, and you’ll waste a lot of money on interest fees.
+If you can afford it, pay your credit card balances in full every month.

-- Consider refinancing: If you have private student loans with different interest rates and have a hard time keeping up with them, refinancing could keep you on track.
-Refinancing consolidates all of your loans into one loan and could even get you a lower interest rate or a lower monthly payment.
+- Consider refinancing: If you have private student loans with different interest rates and due dates, refinancing could keep you on track.
+Refinancing consolidates all of your loans into one loan and might even get you a lower interest rate or a lower monthly payment.

 The bottom line

 Graduating from college is a huge accomplishment and a financial milestone in itself.
-While the realities of the workforce, car payments, student loan debt and more can be intimidating, you can set yourself up for success by taking steps now to assess your finances and establish a budget that works for you.
+While the realities of the workforce, car payments, student loan debt and general financial management can be intimidating, you can set yourself up for success by taking steps now to assess your finances and establish a budget that works for you.